 VPS provider I do use and like:

 Starting Feb.
 25, 2014, I am now using DigitalOcean.com as my VPS provider.
-They offer KVM virtualization and SSD drives.
-From my research they have the best prices for the VPS specs I need.
-Their VPS admin panel allows me to create snapshots of my VPS, resize or add more resources and best of all their console does not rely on using Java.
+They only offer KVM virtualization which is fine by me and SSD drives.
+From my research they have the best prices for VPS specs I require.
+Their VPS admin panel allows me to create snapshots of my VPS which allows me to restore prior image in case an update breaks the server.
+This option alone was a huge factor as to why I moved all of of my VPSes to Digital Ocean.
+Image snapshots are then backup remotely to Amazon Glacier.
+There is even an option to transfer your saved VPS image to another data center.
+Very easy to resize or add more resources and best of all their console does not rely on using Java.
+For security they provide two factor authentication to secure my login account.

 Have fun creating your own web hosting platform!